brenda70904/about-me/README.md

 ## About Me

-I build this app to help everyone get to know me.
+I built this app to help everyone get to know me.
 I am a student at Code Fellows, I am currently learning Javascript, HTML, and CSS.
 In the next couple of days, I will be working on this app.
-Feel free to contribute your idea!
+Feel free to contribute your ideas!
 I would love to learn from you! :computer:

 ### Author: Brenda Jow